errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 distribution.

 Additionally, [**@r2d4**](https://github.com/r2d4) has implemented [`kubeadm` bootstrapper](https://github.com/kubernetes/minikube/pull/1903) and actively worked on improving it.
+This is intended to replace use of localkube in minikube.
 LinuxKit already uses `kubeadm`, so that's another good reason to use LinuxKit.

 ### Other Issues